 The Phase I/IIa clinical trial of NTCELL for the treatment of Parkinson's disease, in New Zealand, met the primary endpoint of safety and halted the progression of the disease three years after implant.
 Results from this trial were used to design a larger Phase IIb trial to confirm the most effective dose of NTCELL, define any placebo component of the response and further identify the initial target Parkinson's disease patient sub group.
 This trial commenced in March 2016.
-The 26 week results of this trial require further analysis and patients will continue to be monitored in accordance with the study extension protocol.

-In addition to Parkinson's disease, NTCELL has the potential to be used in a number of other central nervous system indications, including Huntington's, Alzheimer's and motor neurone diseases including amvotrophic lateral sclerosis (ALS).
+In addition to Parkinson's disease, NTCELL has the potential to be used in a number of other central nervous system indications, including Huntington's, Alzheimer's and motor neurone diseases including amyotrophic lateral sclerosis (ALS).

-LCT's proprietary encapsulation technology, IMMUPELTM, allows cell therapies to be used without the need for co-treatment with drugs that suppress the immune system.
+LCT's proprietary encapsulation technology, $IMMUPEL^{TM}$, allows cell therapies to be used without the need for co-treatment with drugs that suppress the immune system.